yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![In this screenshot, nodejs ./server.js & has been typed and run at the command prompt, which starts the API as a background process.](media/image47.png)

-11. Press ENTER again to get to a command prompt for the next step
+11. Press ENTER again to get to a command prompt for the next step.

 12. Test the API using curl.
 You will request the speakers content, and this will return a JSON result.